openssl/tools/HOWTO-make-a-release.md

 share the commits to be reviewed if they desire.

-The release person and the reviewer must have a conversation to confirm or figure out how review shall be done.
+The release person and the reviewer must have a conversation to confirm or figure out how the review shall be done.

 # Pre-publishing tasks